Associate Professor of Theatre and Performance

 My interest in memory and history has resulted in Performing European Memories: Trauma, Ethics, Politics (2013), which explores the intersections between contemporary European theatre and performance, the interdisciplinary field of memory studies, and current preoccupations with the politics of memory in Europe.
 The book examines the contradictions, specificities, continuities and discontinuities in the European shared and unshared pasts as represented in the works of Harold Pinter, Tadeusz Kantor, and Heiner Müller, Andrzej Wajda, Artur Zmijewski and other European artists, showing different ways in which they engage with the traumatic experiences of the Holocaust, the Stalinist Gulags, colonialism, and imperialism, challenge their audiences' historical imagination, and renew their affective engagement with Europe's past.

 From 2010–2012 I convened (with Karen Fricker, Brock University) an AHRC-funded international, interdisciplinary research network titled “Eurovision Song Contest and the ‘New’ Europe”.
 The projected resulted in an edited volume entitled Performing the 'New' Europe: Identities, Feelings, and Politics in the Eurovision Song Contest (2013).
 Bringing together the voices of scholars from Europe and North America with those of key contest stakeholders, the book argues that this popular music competition is a symbolic contact zone between European cultures: an arena for European identification in which both national solidarity and participation in a European identity are confirmed, and a site where cultural struggles over the meanings, frontiers and limits of Europe are enacted.
+This book/project received world-wide media attention: it was discussed in media outlets including The New York Times, the Guardian, The Times, CNN, BBC, and the CBC and it received the University of Warwick Inaugural Arts Impact Award.

 - International Exchange Officer